microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

                            const Matrix<RHSTy, K, N, MatrixUse::B, Scope>);
 ```

+Requires `Wave` or `ThreadGroup` scope matrix, and must be called from uniform
+control flow on uniform matrices.

 An accumulator matrix with wave or thread group scope has a method `MultiplyAccumulate` which
 takes as parameters an M x K A matrix with the same scope and a K x N B matrix with
 the same scope.
 The matrix arguments are multiplied against each other and added
 back into the implicit object accumulator matrix.

-Must be called from wave-uniform control flow.

 #### Matrix::SumAccumulate(Matrix, Matrix)